 “The Skinny on Skin has been one of our most successful and in-demand programs to date,” says Deb Girard.
 “Beauty Industry professionals are eager for professional development opportunities, and this program fits the need.”

-Beauty professionals can learn additional information or schedule a training seminar for their salon here.
+If you’re a beauty professional, you can learn additional information or schedule a training seminar for your salon here.